 Go to the highest part of your home or the roof as soon as the water starts to rise too fast.

 4. Listen for Updates

 Keep a battery-operated radio in your preparedness stash.
 Getting fresh information about the disaster you are in is vital to your survival.
-Any new development will help you calculate or plan your next move.
+Any new development will also help you calculate or plan your next move.

 5. Keep Utilities Powered Off